Coronavirus: HSE braces for possible peak of Covid-19 cases in mid-April

 It was “impossible to predict” when the peak of coronavirus cases would hit the system, he said.
 The HSE is working towards a peak in the middle of next month, between April 10th and 14th.

-“A peak will come and go whenever but we will continue to have an exceptionally large number of people availing of our services once that peak has passed,” said the HSE’s chief operations officer Anne O’Connor.
+“A peak will come and go whenever but we will continue to have an exceptionally large number of people availing of our services once that peak has passed,” said Ms O’Connor.

+The HSE disclosed that 15,500 people are waiting to be tested for Covid-19 since the Government changed the criteria for testing to people displaying two symptoms of the infection.

+Among those waiting for a test 10,700 have an appointment and 4,800 are awaiting a test.
+There are 5,000 tests being carried out every day.